-Cal Water has provided high-quality water utility services in the Salinas area since 1962.
+Cal Water has provided high-quality water utility services in the Salinas area since 1962, and has provided water service to Country Meadows since 1997.
 Our Country Meadows customers receive groundwater produced by two wells and delivered to customers through a distribution system that includes five storage tanks and three booster pump stations.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.